txb-nju/ExEA/README.md

      |- src/
 ```

 `datasets` stores the DBP15K dataset and the generated explanation will be placed under the corresponding sub-dataset.
 The trained model is saved under the `saved_model`.
 The code files are placed in `src`.
+The implementation of [LORE](https://github.com/riccotti/LORE) and [Anchor](https://github.com/marcotcr/anchor?tab=readme-ov-file) comes from the github repositories given in the original papers.

 For example, To run Explanation Generation by ExEA on the zh -en dataset , enter `src/` and run: